graphprotocol/graph-improvement-proposals/gips/00XX-indexing-payments.md

 As an initial iteration of the "amount of work done" proxy we propose to use indexed blocks and subgraph entities.
 In particular the amount to be collected by indexers shall be equal to:

 - A price per amount of blocks indexed (with a different price for each chain).
-These are charged incrementally, i.e. every time a POI is posted, the indexer collects a payment for the new blocks indexed since the last POI.
+These are charged incrementally, i.e. every time a PoI is posted, the indexer collects a payment for the new blocks indexed since the last PoI.
 - A price per amount of entities stored by the subgraph (same price for each chain).
-These are charged on a recurring basis per unit of time, for the total number of entities on the subgraph at the time the POI is posted times the time since the last POI.
+These are charged on a recurring basis per unit of time, for the total number of entities on the subgraph at the time the PoI is posted times the time since the last PoI.

-This approach is vulnerable to some forms of abuse and may also lead to denial-of-service scenarios (e.g. malicious users deploying subgraphs that are super expensive to index but get a very small entities count).
+We understand that this approach is vulnerable to some forms of abuse.
+For example, malicious users can deploy subgraphs that are expensive to index but amount to a comparatively small "amount of work done" proxy fee.
+We suggest that indexers stop serving such subgraphs as soon as possible, to minimize the damage done.

 We anticipate needing to perform research into alternative approaches in the near future.
 We theorize that "amount of work done" may be modeled as a **subgraph gas** unit down the line, similar to ethereum gas.

 ### Minimum Viable Product

-While this proposal mostly focuses on the full Graph Horizon backed implementation, we are also developing an MVP that does not require smart contracts.
+While this proposal mostly focuses on the full Horizon backed implementation, E&N is already developing an MVP that does not require smart contracts.
+This MVP is described here as a complement to the proposal but it's not formally part of the GIP since it's entirely off-chain.

-In this MVP, we will roll out a new gateway component (the “dipper”) that will be controlled with a CLI.
-E&N users (e.g. the BD team) can be onboarded to this CLI and use it to add subgraphs to the list of supported subgraphs.
+In this MVP, E&N will roll out a new gateway component (the “dipper”) that will be controlled with a CLI.
+Gateway operators can be onboarded to this CLI and use it to add subgraphs to the list of supported subgraphs.
 Once a subgraph is in the list, the dipper will take care of finding Indexers and setting up indexing agreements with them.

 The Indexer stack will be updated to be able to accept indexing agreements from the dipper when the price is above the price set by the Indexer, and up to a maximum amount of subgraphs also set by the Indexer.